scottelundgren/scottelundgren.github.io/content/blog/blend-conference-2013/index.md

 date: "2013-09-10"
 description: "Summary of the 2013 Blend Conference including the workshops, VIP dinner, and the talks attended including Ashe Dryden, James White and Carl Smith"
 image: "./blendconf-2013-treehouse-promotional-video-screenshot.png"
+imageAlt: "BlendConf 2013 poster on an easel in a hotel hallway"
 tags: [Events, Tech]
 ---
 They say the right thing happens at the right time.
 I had the pleasure of working with Bermon Painter while he was organizing this event.
 What attracted me was an interactive driven environment and a multidisciplinary schedule.
 The notebook handed out to all attendees became full.
 I’ll do my best to summarize the experience and the longest lasting take aways.